DavidSRoy/sociable/reports/report4.md

 Sulaiman and Abas

-- We have created the messagign screen and the contacts screen
+- We have created the messaging screen and the contacts screen
 - We are still working on integrating the send endpoint into our messaging app

 Goals for the week: